Dead, Hot and Ready

 Dead, Hot and Ready is the second full-length album by the Swedish heavy metal supergroup Witchery.
 Released in 1999, it was the last Witchery album with Mique on drums.

-The album was called "fast-paced thrash with all the glorious, fun occult references you can handle," in a 2011 review by the Metalsucks site.
+The album was called "fast-paced thrash with all the glorious, fun occult references you can handle" in a 2011 review by the Metalsucks website.

 Track listing

 All music by Jensen except where noted; all lyrics by Jensen.